 William of Orange’s wife saved by a scent

-The story of the healing of William of Orange’s wife – penned down by their court physician – makes much more sense with these firmly rooted assumptions in mind.
-I found the story while researching the olfactory dimension of William of Orange’s life for a reconstruction for an exhibition.
+The story of the healing of William of Orange’s wife – penned down by their court physician – makes much more sense with these firmly rooted beliefs in mind.
+I found the story while researching the olfactory dimension of William of Orange’s life.
 Charlotte of Bourbon allegedly got sick of the scent of fragrant flowers right before going into labour.
 According to Pieter Forestus (1527 – 1591) she didn’t feel better until all the fresh flowers had been removed from her room, and something foul smelling had been placed under her nostrils, which was probably a burning feather.
 (3) Her servants were even prohibited to wear garments perfumed with musk to prevent her from feeling sick.
-William of Orange himself was once cured by the same physician by doing the opposite: his fever diminished when fresh leaves and plants were placed around his bed (3).
+Nowhere does Forestus mention why, but he must have been familiar with the idea of the womb as an olfactory organ (3).

 Charlotte of Bourbon, 1579.
 Holding a bell or a pomander at the height of her womb.

 Although the womb isn’t known to actually react to odorants, it possibly emits some.
 In 2012 scientists made an extraordinary discovery.
 It appears that the odorant ‘bourgeonal’ attracts semen.
 This lily-of-the-valley like compound is supposedly emitted by the womb.
 Recently this myth got debunked again.

 But the fact that our bodies possibly perceive and react to chemicals in a much more profound way than contemporary scientists presume, is highly intriguing, especially in the light of two millenia of historical examples.

 Futurist Scents is a blog by art and scent historian Caro Verbeek, scent and art historian